 Does your company help patients file insurance paperwork?

 Angel MedFlight goes well beyond "just helping file your insurance paperwork".
 While most air medical transportation providers will tell you "we help file your insurance paperwork", Angel MedFlight realizes that this can be just the beginning to what is a long and daunting journey with your insurance company.

-Unlike any other air medical transportation provider Angel MedFlight has an "in-house" team of lawyers that specialize in insurance law so that you can get the insurance benefits under your plan.
+Angel MedFlight has an "in-house" team that specializes in insurance law so that you can get the insurance benefits under your plan.
 This team of lawyers doesn’t stop if your insurance company has denied the air or ground medical transportation claim.
-For you, your family, your friend, or your patient this legal team will fight to obtain the coverage.
+For you, your family, your friend, or your patient this team will fight to obtain the coverage.
 In some circumstances where the air medical transportation is emergent and your insurance company has denied the service, Angel MedFlight may have to perform the service and work for many years to obtain the coverage.

 How do you determine which aircraft is right for each patient?

 We consider the patient's condition, the length of the flight, and the number of passengers that will be on board the aircraft, as well as any other factors contributing to making the flight a success.
 Regardless of which aircraft is chosen, it will be equipped with the same life sustaining medical equipment and flight-experienced medical teams

 Flights are conducted with a two-pilot crew at all times.

 Yes, for flights over 3.5 hours, we offer catered meals for family members and for patients.
 We will make every effort to accommodate special diets and special requests.
 There may be circumstances where meals are not available, and we will cover that with you prior to the flight.

 How many family members can travel with the patient?